ray-project/ray/doc/source/autoscaling.rst

 Additional Cloud providers
 --------------------------

-To use Ray autoscaling on other Cloud providers, you can implement the ``NodeProvider`` interface (~100 LOC) and register it in `node_provider.py <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/node_provider.py>`__.
+To use Ray autoscaling on other Cloud providers or cluster management systems, you can implement the ``NodeProvider`` interface
+(~100 LOC) and register it in `node_provider.py <https://github.com/ray-project/ray/tree/master/python/ray/autoscaler/node_provider.py>`__.